Efficient Gillespie algorithms for spreading phenomena in large and heterogeneous higher-order networks: Results

 \subsection{Hyperedge-based optimized algorithm (HB-OGA)}

-The high computational complexity of creating and managing lists during infection events can be optimized by using a list of potentially active hyperedges, $\Lambda^\text{(H)}$, whose update has both low computational and algorithmic complexities, as explained below.
-Let $n^{(\text{S})}_h$ be the number of susceptible nodes in hyperedge $h$.
-We assume that an active hyperedge $h$ attempts to infect $\omega_h = m_h+1-\theta(m_{h})$ nodes at a rate of $\beta(m_h)$.
-Here, $\omega_h$ represents the maximum number of susceptible nodes allowed within any active hyperedge of order $m_h$, as a minimum of $\theta(m_h)$ nodes must be infected.
-The total infection attempt rate is given by:
+The high computational cost of creating and managing infection lists can be reduced by introducing a list of potentially active hyperedges, $\Lambda^{(\text{H})}$, whose update has low computational and algorithmic complexity.
+Let $n_h^{(\text{S})}$ denote the number of susceptible nodes in hyperedge $h$.
+Instead of the exact potential infection of $n_h^{(\text{S})}$ susceptible nodes, assume that each active hyperedge $h$ attempts to infect $\omega_h = m_h + 1 - \theta(m_h)$ nodes at rate $\beta(m_h)$, where $\omega_h$ represents the maximum number of susceptible nodes allowed within an active hyperedge of order $m_h$, given that at least $\theta(m_h)$ nodes must be infected for activation.
+The total infection attempt rate is therefore

-Note that the sum may include rates of hyperedges that are inactive ($\zeta_h = 0$) but still on the list of potentially active hyperedges, resulting in an overestimated total infection rate which is greater than or equal to the actual total infection rate given by Eq.~\eqref{eq:HOInfectRate}.
+where the sum may include inactive hyperedges ($\zeta_h = 0$) still present in the list $\Lambda^{(\text{H})}$, leading to an overestimation of the true infection rate in Eq.~\eqref{eq:HOInfectRate}.

-The algorithm proceeds analogously to the pairwise OGA.
-A healing or infection event is selected with probabilities $f = F/R$ and $1-f=G/R$, respectively, using equations \eqref{eq:HealRate} and \eqref{eq:HOInfectRate2}.
-In the healing implementation, an infected node $i$ is randomly chosen from the list $\Lambda^\text{(I)}$ and its state is changed to susceptible.
-This step involves updating the node's state, $\sigma_i$, as well as the the list of infected agents, $\Lambda^\text{(I)}$, and the number of susceptible nodes $n^\text{(S)}_h$ for all hyperedges the node belongs to.
-The list of potentially active hyperedges, $\Lambda^\text{(H)}$, the total infection attempt rate $G$ and the hyperedge states $\zeta_h$ are not updated at this point to avoid the computationally expensive task of sweeping the entire list to find the relevant hyperedge entries.
+The algorithm proceeds analogously to the optimized Gillespie algorithm (OGA) originally used in pairwise epidemic processes~\cite{Cota2017} (see the section "Methods" for details).
+A healing or infection attempt event is selected with probabilities $f = F/R$ and $1 - f = G/R$, respectively, using Eqs.~\eqref{eq:HealRate} and~\eqref{eq:HOInfectRate2}.
+For a healing event, an infected node $i$ is randomly chosen from $\Lambda^{(\text{I})}$ and its state is set to susceptible.
+This update modifies $\sigma_i$, the list of infected nodes $\Lambda^{(\text{I})}$, and the number of susceptible members $n_h^{(\text{S})}$ for all hyperedges containing node $i$.
+To avoid the costly task of scanning the entire list, neither $\Lambda^{(\text{H})}$, the total attempt rate $G$, nor the hyperedge states $\zeta_h$ are updated at this stage.